wbeeker/UK-Crime-Data/Manual/README.md

 Next you have the opportunity to select 'Add Crime', 'Show Crime Locations', or 'Populate Crime' Stats:
 ![button options](imgs/4.png)

-When 'Show Crime Locations' button is clicked the map will poplate with markers showing the selected crimes locations.
+When 'Show Crime Locations' button is clicked the map will populate with markers showing the selected crimes locations.
 ![map markers](imgs/5.png)

 When 'Populate Crime Stats' button is clicked the 'Crime Stats' section with be populated with crime stats.
-(Number of crimes, number of crimes per street if > 1)
+(Includes total number of crimes and number of crimes per street if > 1)
 ![stats](imgs/6.png)

 When 'Add Crime' button is clicked the 'Crimes Added to List' section will display the current category: